hawkinsw/DailyPL/functional-intro.md

 ## Introduction to Functional Programming

-As we said at the beginning of the semester when we were learning about programming paradigms, FP is very different than imperative programming.
+As we said at the beginning of the semester when we were learning about programming paradigms, functional programming (FP) is very different than imperative programming.
 In imperative programming, developers tell the computer how to do the operation.
 While functional programming is _not_ logic programming (where developers just tell the computer _what_ to compute and leave the _how_ entirely to the language implementation), the writer of a program in a functional PL is much more concerned with specifying what to compute than how to compute it.

 ![](./graphics/Programming-Language-What-How-Continuum.png)

 ### Four Characteristics of Pure, Strongly-Typed Functional Programming

-In this class, we are going to study a subset of functional programming languages.
-We are going to study pure, strongly-typed functional programming languages.
-There are four characteristics that epitomize these languages:
+There are a range of functional programming languages and they are all equally worthy of study.
+However, we are going to study pure, strongly-typed functional programming languages because those languages are the ones that can really, really challenge you to think in new ways about what it means to write code.

+There are four characteristics that epitomize pure, strongly-typed functional programming languages:

 1. There is no state
 2. Functions are central
     1. Functions can be parameters to other functions
-    2. Functions can be return values from other others
+    2. Functions can be return values from other others[^higher_order]
     3. Program execution _is_ function evaluation
 3. Control flow is performed by recursion and conditional expressions
 4. Lists are a fundamental data type

+[^higher_order]: A function that takes another function as a parameter and/or returns a function is known as a _higher order_ function.

+> Note: Not _all_ of those characteristics are unique to the subset of functional programming languages that are pure and strongly typed.

 In a pure, strongly-typed functional programming language, there are no variables, per se.
 And because there are no variables, there is no state.
 That does _not_ mean there are no names.
 Names are still important.
 It simply means that names refer to expressions themselves and not their values.
-The distinction will become more obvious as we continue to learn more about writing programs in functional languages.
+The distinction will become more obvious as we continue to learn more about writing programs in pure functional programming languages.

-Because there is no state, a pure, strongly-typed functional programming language is not _history sensitive._ A language that is _history sensitive_ means that results of operations in that language can be affected by operations that have come before it.
+Because there is no state, a pure functional programming language is not _history sensitive._ A language that is _history sensitive_ means that results of operations in that language can be affected by operations that have come before it.
 For example, in an imperative programming language, a function may be history sensitive if it relies on the value of a global variable to calculate its return value.
 Why does that count as history sensitive?
 Because the value in the global variable could be affected by prior operations.

 A language that is not history sensitive has _referential transparency._ We learned the definition of referential transparency before, but now it might make a little more sense.
 In a language that has referential transparency, the same function called with the same arguments generates the same result no matter what operations have preceded it.